Everything you need to know about day-to-day life in the Netherlands!

 Public transport

-The Netherlands has an excellent public transport infrastructure.
+The Netherlands has a good public transport infrastructure.
 The fact that the country is small, and the transportation is quick, allows you to reside in one city and work in another.
 Because of the density in traffic, it is often quicker to use public transportation than a car in urban areas.

 Travel by train